Workout Schedule for Weight Loss

 Of course, when we’re talking about weight loss we want to make sure that our focus is actually not on the scale but on what we have to do to reduce our overall body fat right?

-Most of us are ok with putting on some extra weight if it’s lean muscle and we should always be conscious of this fact when talking about weight loss.
-Especially if this lean muscle is going to help us burn more calories, which the science has proven to do so.
+The truth of the matter is that we have to get into a mindset where we are ok with putting on some extra weight if that weight is lean muscle right?
+We should always be conscious of this fact when talking about weight loss especially if this lean muscle is going to help us burn more calories, which the science has proven to do so.

 Well I’m going to give you a few different workout schedules to make it even easier for you to fit in to your hectic work and family life.
 Let’s go…